Keshava: Literature

 A verse from the Vishnu Sahasranama mentions Keshava:

 In Bhagavad Gita, Arjuna uses the name Keshava for Krishna a number of times, referring to him as the 'killer of the Keshi demon':

 The demon Keshi, in the form of a horse, was sent by Kamsa to kill Krishna, but was overpowered and slain (Vishnu Purana 5.15-16).

+Keshav is the supreme personality of Godhead who is popularly known as Madhava amongst his devotees.
+It is also mentioned in the sanaatani scriptures like Bhavishya Malika, Sreemad Bhagwat Mahapuran etc. that by chanting his name "Madhav" all devotees will receive his grace and protection by the end of Kaliyuga.